How to Prevent Malaria

 Insect and mosquito repellents should be used and should be applied after sunscreen

 Stay covered up, make sure you’re behind screen doors or windows at night, and always use bed net treated with insecticide

-Make sure you take antimalarial tablets and you take them properly, every day while you’re then and as directed afterwards
+If you need them, make sure you take antimalarial tablets and you take them properly, every day while you’re then and as directed afterwards

-Keep an eye out for malaria symptoms, such as fever, and always discuss any symptoms you do get with your doctor
+Keep an eye out for malaria symptoms, such as fever, and always discuss any symptoms you do get with your doctor as soon as possible

 Going to an exotic destination soon?
 Have you checked whether the region is a malaria risk area?